The following transcript is an attenuated Q&A from my interview with Thom Chambers in the premier issue of The Micropublisher online magazine.

 My writing space looks like this.
 I write six or seven days a week, three to twelve hours a day, but I don’t have a routine.
 Many people might not realize this, but I’m an incredibly slow writer and an even slower reader.
 I often write 500 words on a good day, and I rewrite vigorously.

 I go through many, many drafts of things.
-A few of the stories in Falling While Sitting Down probably went through 20 to 30 drafts.
+A few of the stories in As a Decade Fades probably went through 20 to 30 drafts.
 I remember spending about 30 hours on the first paragraph of that book, which isn’t even a very long paragraph.
 At the end of the day, I’m happy if I have a full page written.
 One good page is enough.

 If you were to give one piece of advice for aspiring writers, what would it be?